adarsh206/Job-Portal/README.md

 30. One search section is also there where you can search your job.
 31. In the post a job section you can post a job with every details.
 32. Anyone can post a job whether they are any company or person.
+33. In one particular job in main page every details is given like companyName, comapnayLogo, JobTitle, salary, location, jobdate, jobType and job description along with it's symbol.